andrewvc/elastic-loader/README.md

 ## Usage

-The basic usage is `java -jar elastic-loader.jar FILENAME SERVER_URL`
+The basic usage is `java -jar elastic-loader.jar SERVER_URL [FILENAME]`.
+The filename is optional, as input may also be read via STDIN.

-For example, you could run `java -jar elastic-loader.jar test_import http://localhost:9200` to load the data from the file `test_import` into the server at `http://localhost:9200`.
+For example, you could run `java -jar elastic-loader.jar http://localhost:9200 test_import.txt` to load the data from the file `test_import.txt` into the server at `http://localhost:9200`.
 Where `test_import` looks like:

 ```
 # Issue an HTTP Request, without stopping due to failure